Sinéad M. Ryan: Education and career

 Ryan started her third-level education at University College Cork, Ireland in 1988 where she earned a first class honours for her B.Sc.
 After her bachelor's degree, she completed a research M.Sc. in 1993.
 In 1996, Ryan completed her Ph.D. at The University of Edinburgh.

 After the completion of her Ph.D. she became a research associate at Fermi National Accelerator Laboratory (1996–1999).
 She then held a number of positions at Trinity College Dublin (TCD): Lecturer in High Performance Computing (1999–2000), Tenured Lecturer (2000–2006), Senior Lecturer (2006–2012), Professor (2012–2016), Head of the School of Mathematics (2012–2016), and finally, Chair of Theoretical High Energy Physics (2016–Present).

 Since 2000, Ryan has been a journal, grant referee, and institutional reviewer for Physical Review D (PRD), Physical Review Letters (PRL), Physics Letters B (PLB), National Science Foundation (NSF), Natural Sciences and Engineering Research Council of Canada (NSERC), Science and Technology Facilities Council (STFC), and Irish Research Council (IRC).

 Ryan has served as a member of Wilson Prize in Lattice QCD Committee as well as on the International Advisory Committee for the Symposium in Lattice Field Theory at CERN from 2013 to the present.
 She was a founding academic partner of the Trinity Walton Club in 2014.

 She has served as chair of the PANDA Theory Advisory Group from 2016 to present as well as the chair of the PRACE Scientific Steering Committee from 2017 to present.

+In 2023 she was elected a member of the Royal Irish Academy.